content-left-bg.png

 • Advise the parents and carers of the outcome using either of the below letter templates:

-• Approve transport applications received by Translink where procedure conditions (cost, time, multiple addresses) are exceeded and require confirmation (if not yet received) before transport will be arranged.
+• Approve transport applications received by Translink where procedure conditions (time, multiple addresses) are exceeded and require confirmation (if not yet received) before transport will be arranged.

 School transport assessor